lauraivillegasr/master_thesis/README.md

 ### **ESTIMATION OF MUTATION RATES**

-Installing accuMulate gave some problems.
+NOTE: Installing accuMulate gave some problems.
 Remember to add the path of bamtools folder to my path using `export PATH=$PATH:/your/new/path/here`

 For creating ref pool of PS1159 more reads were added, they had solexa encoding and were transformed to Sanger encoding using: